John Crockett (frontiersman)

-John Crockett (circa 1753 – after 1802) was an American frontiersman and soldier, and the father of David "Davy" Crockett.
+John Crockett (August 10, 1753 – January 30, 1834) was an American frontiersman and soldier, and the father of David "Davy" Crockett.

 Early life

 Crockett was born about 1753 in either Maryland or Frederick County, Virginia.
 "Davy" Crockett said in his autobiography that John Crockett was born either in Ireland or during the journey from Ireland to America; but later scholars disagreed, saying this had been John's father, also named David.
 His ancestors were of Scotch-Irish and possible Huguenot backgrounds.
 The Crockett/Crocketague name is a Registered Lineage with the Huguenot Society of the Founders of Manakin in the Colony of Virginia (FMCV) though "Davy" Crockett does not mention it in his autobiography.

 In 1775 or 1780, Crockett married Rebecca Hawkins, from Maryland.

-Father and family heads west

 In 1776, David Crockett and the growing family moved to the Washington District in what is now the northeastern tip of Tennessee, near Rogersville, Tennessee.

-Father's demise

 In 1777, David Crockett and part of the family were killed in a Chickamauga Cherokee raid, led by Dragging Canoe, at the onset of the Cherokee–American wars.
 After the attack, the remaining Crocketts sold the property to a new settler in the area, a French Huguenot man, Colonel Thomas Amis.